PandaPrinter/search-engine-system/README.md

 # search-engine-system
 Search engine using java and apache lucene.
-Applied TF/IDF metrics to search most relevant document.

-Part1
+Part1: Applied TF/IDF and vector space similarity metrics to search most relevant document.

 For IDF, I use base-2 logarithm to calculate all the IDF value, which won’t affect the ranking results.
 In general, my algorithm can be divided into five parts: